VeeamHub/veeam-postman/postman_for_veeam_backup_and_replication/README.md

    * `v1.1-rev0` is the latest API version and revision that was released with Veeam Backup & Replication v12.
 More details are available on the [Versioning](https://helpcenter.veeam.com/docs/backup/vbr_rest/versioning.html) page of the REST API Reference Guide.

+1. Create a workspace.

+   * Refer to the Postman documentation for [Creating Workspaces](https://learning.postman.com/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

 1. Import the `swagger.json` file with the `OpenAPI 3.0 with a Postman Collection` option.

    ![Postman import](images/postman_import.png)

    ![Postman import dialog](images/postman_import_dialog.png)

-   * _Wait a few moments while the API is imported._
+   * _Wait a few moments while the API is imported.
+It may take some time._

-   * The API will be imported as a collection.

    ![Postman import complete](images/postman_import_complete.png)